Part 3: Semi-Comprehensive CFD Software

 Basic Interface & Workflow

 Lucky for you, at Resolved Analytics we are all about doing the hard work so you don’t have to.
 Let’s get started with a look at the COMSOL interface and workflow.
 The COMSOL recommended first step is to use the “model wizard” option to specify the nature of the multi-physics problem that you wish to simulate, such as whether the problem is 2-D or 3-D in nature, what physics will be included, and whether the problem is steady-state or time-dependent.
+As of 2026, the Model Wizard has been augmented with an LLM-based Chatbot window.
+This allows users to describe their physics intent in natural language, which the software then translates into a preliminary Model Tree structure—a major step forward in making the expert-level tool more accessible to engineers.
 After completing this step, the user enters the “model builder” portion of the workflow.

 As with most multiphysics simulation software, geometry is first either created or imported.
 The COMSOL GUI includes a set of computer-assisted design (CAD) tools for geometry modeling in 1-D, 2-D, and 3-D, but in most engineering cases, it is more efficient to import surface files from existing 3D solid models or create new geometry using the more sophisticated tools available in your company’s 3D solid modeling software of choice.
+With version 6.4, the CAD Import Module now includes a selective assembly tree preview and automatic "surrounding domain" creation, which automates the tedious task of defining fluid regions around complex solid parts.
 The model explorer on the left-hand side of the “model builder” window displays the menu items that will be subsequently used to define simulation parameters, boundary conditions, and so on.
+Furthermore, the interface now includes the Model Manager as a core workflow pillar.
+This provides integrated version control and data management directly within the GUI, ensuring that multi-user teams can track changes to the physics and geometry without the need for external file-management systems.

 Physics Modeling Capabilities

 COMSOL adopted and remains committed to the MATLAB model whereby the licensee purchases the platform and additional “toolboxes”, or modules, as needed to fit their project requirements.
 These toolboxes contain what you’ll need to setup and execute your domain-specific problems.
-Originally consisting of chemical engineering, electromagnetics and structural mechanics modules, the list has now grown to over 40 as shown in the latest product suite chart below.
+Originally consisting of chemical engineering, electromagnetics and structural mechanics modules, the list has now grown to over 50 specialized modules as of the 2026 release of Version 6.4.
+Check out the product suite chart from an older version here.
 Within the CFD module, COMSOL offers a variety of multiphase models including the level-set method for free surface interface tracking, a Eulerian-Eulerian dispersed phase model, and a Lagrangian particle tracking model.
+A significant addition in the current version is the Granular Flow Module, which provides dedicated physics for simulating the behavior of dense particulate systems, such as those found in pharmaceutical and mining applications.
 Fluid structure interaction is possible using either one-way or two-way coupled procedures.
 All types of flow rheology can be simulated including Newtonian, viscoelastic and other non-Newtonian behavior, as well as flow within porous media.
-There are also a number of turbulence wall models and turbulence subgrid-scale models available, including the recently added v2-f turbulence wall model.
+There are also a number of turbulence wall models and turbulence subgrid-scale models available, including the recently added v2-f turbulence wall model. as well as modernized Large Eddy Simulation (LES) and Detached Eddy Simulation (DES) formulations.
+Crucially, in 2026, COMSOL has introduced native GPU-accelerated solvers.
+By leveraging NVIDIA cuDSS (direct sparse solver), the software has significantly reduced the computational overhead for large-scale matrix factorizations, partially addressing the "computational expense" drawback historically associated with the Finite Element Method (FEM).
 The reader should keep in mind that although all of these physics capabilities can be combined, their combination may require modules purchased separately at substantial additional cost.

 CAD Cleanup and Meshing